Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Magikoopa/ Kamek: Remains close.
 Remember that SS has no magikoopa enemy but Kamek, except Kamek has always appeared to be a generic blue magikoopa.
 (And yes in Japan Kamek and Magikoopa can be synonymous.)

 Buzzy beetle: Another drastic one with a distinctive Paper Mario only style that was stripped away in Sticker Star to look just like NSMB.
-It was always a little strange that the old design as one toe nail on the entire foot..
+It was always a little strange that the old design as one toe nail on the entire foot, but cuteness was sacrificed too.
+Worth it?

 Spiny: Just like above.